Taiko2k/Tauon/docs/usage.md

 Playlists can be backed up and shared using the XSPF playlist file format.

-To import; drag and drop playlist file onto program window.
+To import; drag and drop XSPF playlist file onto program window.
 (Any playlist files in subfolders will be ignored) To export; right click playlist tab and select Export.

 Note: Its best to import any corresponding audio files before importing playlists.
 Note: Importing large playlists can take a very long time, cleaning database beforehand (MENU->Database->Remove Missing Tracks) may help speed this up.
 Note: Some tracks with strange characters in metadata may cause process to fail.
-Tip: Exporting then importing tracks also serves the function of reviving dead tracks where files have been moved.
+Tip: Exporting then importing tracks also serves the function of reviving dead tracks when files have been moved.

 User data files